Alba Redondo: International career

 Alba Redondo took part in the qualification for the 2013 U17 European Championship with the Spanish U17 national team.
 With the U19s she reached the final of the continental tournament in both 2014 and 2015, but lost to the Netherlands and Sweden respectively.
 In 2015, with three goals in five games, she was level with Marie-Charlotte Léger and was the tournament's second-best goalscorer behind Stina Blackstenius.
 Alba Redondo took part in the 2016 World Cup with the U20 national team, where she and her team were defeated in the quarterfinals by North Korea, who later won the tournament.

 Despite competing for Albacete that was frequently fighting in relegation battle, Redondo developed into a proficient goalscorer and came to the attention of Spain national team scouts.
 She made her debut for the senior national team on 8 November 2018 in a friendly against Poland, and was also called up for the 2019 Algarve Cup.
 However, national coach Jorge Vilda did not include her in the 23-player final squad for the 2019 World Cup.
 Redondo was not named to the Spanish squad for the Euro 2022 either.

 Redondo made seven appearances at the 2023 World Cup and scored three goals.
 She was in the starting line-up for the World Cup final as Spain defeated England 1–0 to win the trophy for the first time.

 On 10 June 2025, Redondo was called up to the Spain squad for the UEFA Women's Euro 2025.

 Personal life

 Redondo is in a relationship with Cristina Monleón, a sports and exercise scientist at the University of Valencia.
 She is not related to former Argentine and Real Madrid midfielder Fernando Redondo.
+In 2024, she and Ivana Andrés gave a speech at the European Parliament in Strasbourg to advocate for gender equality in sports.